Hypholoma lateritium: Description

 The cap is 3.5–9 cm in diameter, usually with a brick-red coloration in the center and a paler margin.
 It is smooth, sometimes with red-brown flecks in the middle and sometimes with flaky veil remnants, which can easily be washed off in the rain, on the outside.
 The gills are crowded, starting yellowish and becoming grayish with age.
 They do not have the green color of Hypholoma fasciculare.
 The stipe is up to 12 cm long, light yellow and darker below.

-The spores have a germ pore and are 6.0–7.5 × 3.5–4.0 μm.
-The cheilocystidia are variable; the spore print is purple-brown.
+The spore print is purple-brown.
+The spores have a germ pore and are 6.0–7.5 × 3.5–4.0 μm, ellipsoid; smooth; thin-walled.
+Pleurocystidia are abundant, fusoid-ventricose to mucronate, and up to 40 x 10 μm.
+Cheilocystidia are fusoid-ventricose, cylindric or irregular, with subcapitate apices; hyaline; thin-walled; up to 35 x 8 μm.

 Similar species

 It could be confused with highly toxic species such as Galerina marginata or Hypholoma fasciculare.
 It can also resemble Pholiota mixta and members of Pyrrhulomyces.

 Distribution and habitat

 In Pennsylvania, New Jersey, and West Virginia they are found in dense clusters on stumps and roots from October until long after frosts.